On the Parameterized Complexity of Learning First-Order Logic: Introduction

-After this very brief review of some necessary definitions and facts from algorithmic learning theory (for more background, see \cite{KearnsVazirani,Shalev-Shwartz:2014:UML:2621980}), let us now describe the logical setting from \cite{GroheTuran_Learnability} that we consider here.
-Hypotheses are defined by formulas of first-order logic or some other logic over finite structures.
-The instance space consists of all $k$-tuples $\bar u$ of elements of a finite structure $A$ referred to as the \emph{background structure}.
-Concepts and hypotheses are specified by formulas $\phi(\bar x\smid \bar y)$ together with tuples $\bar v$ of parameters, which are also elements of the structure $A$.
-Here, $\bar x$, $\bar y$ are tuples of variables of length $k,\ell$, respectively, where $\ell$ is the length of the parameter tuple $\bar v$.
-The hypothesis specified by $\phi(\bar x\smid\bar y)$ and $\bar v$ is the Boolean function $h_{\phi,\bar v}$ with $h_{\phi,\bar v}(\bar u)=1$ if $A\models\phi(\bar u\smid \bar v)$ and $h_{\phi,\bar v}(\bar u)=0$ otherwise.
+After this very brief review of some necessary definitions and facts from algorithmic learning theory (for more background, see \cref{sec:learningProblem} and \cite{KearnsVazirani,Shalev-Shwartz:2014:UML:2621980}), let us now describe the logical setting from \cite{GroheTuran_Learnability,GroheRitzert_FO} that we consider here.
+In this setting, we want to learn a first-order query from positive and negative examples---tuples that are in the query answer and tuples that are not---over a relational database instance $D$, called the \emph{background structure} in \cite{GroheTuran_Learnability,GroheRitzert_FO}.
+Formally, our hypotheses are specified by first-order formulas $\phi(\bar x\smid \bar y)$ together with tuples $\bar w$ of elements of $D$.
+We can think of these elements as constants used in the query.
+Listing them explicitly as ``parameters'' of the query, rather than implicitly as part of the formula $\phi$, allows for a cleaner complexity analysis.
+The formula $\phi(\bar x\smid\bar y)$ together with the parameter tuple $\bar w$ specifies a Boolean function $h_{\phi,\bar w}$ defined by $h_{\phi,\bar w}(\bar v)=1$ if $D\models\phi(\bar v\smid \bar w)$ and $h_{\phi,\bar w}(\bar v)=0$ otherwise.

-A motivation for this framework is query learning in relational databases \cite{aboangpap+13,bonciusta16}, where the goal is to learn a query in some language such as SQL that matches given examples of tuples with labels indicating whether they are supposed to be in the query answer or not.
-The role of the parameters in this setting is that of constants that may appear in the query.
-Learning schema mappings for relational databases is a similar application scenario \cite{catdalkol13}.
-A general type of application our framework is designed for is to detect formally specified properties of a (black-box) system from an observed input-output behaviour, whether this is cast as verification or explainability (of the properties of a machine learning model).
-For a more extensive discussion of the framework, we refer the reader to \cite{GroheRitzert_FO}.